 This experience familiarizes users with the organization’s mission, culture, and core values, aided by guided narration and animated video screens that populate the virtual space.
 Additional 3D projections of the site map are anchored within the space to show users various development areas and amenities within the facility.
 Users can virtually walk around the interactive 3D maps and interact with hotspots for navigation purposes.
 Videos and screens of various sizes throughout the experience showcase other company media and information.

-Users can advance, enter and exit spaces by pointing the controller at doors and pulling the trigger.
+Users can advance, enter and exit spaces by pointing the controller at doors and then pulling the trigger.
 Overlaid guidance animations and assistive audio instructions lead users further in their VR navigation.
 Interactive marquee 3D maps break down the site plan and high areas of interest.

 A THRIVING WORKSPACE